rlancaste/AstroPi3/README.md

 		cd AstroPi3

-8. Make sure the script file is executable using one of the following two commands depending on your system.
+8. Make sure the script file is executable using one of the following commands depending on your system.

 		chmod +x setupAstroPi3.sh

 		chmod +x setupAstro64.sh

+		chmod +x setupAstroRasbianPi.sh

 9. Run one of the following scripts using sudo.
 Choose the right one for your system.
 The setupAstroPi3.sh is specifically for a Raspberry Pi 3 running Ubuntu-Mate in the armhf architecture.
 The setupAstro64.sh script is specifically for a 64 bit SBC system running Ubuntu-Mate in the aarch64/arm64 architecture.
 	Be warned that right now the INDI SBIG driver does not compile in 64 bit.
-I am working on a third script that will install on a 64 bit system and install 32 bit INDI/KStars to support SBIG cameras.

 		sudo ./setupAstroPi3.sh

 		sudo ./setupAstro64.sh

+		sudo ./setupAstroRasbianPi.sh

 Here is a list of what the script does (If you want to disable or modify any of these, please edit before running the script):

-- Optionally Holds Firefox at its current level because if it gets updated it stops working (Raspberry Pi script only)
+- (DISABLED) Can hold Firefox back to an older version for installing on Ubuntu-Mate 16.04 (since updates break it)

-- (DISABLED) Updates the Raspberry Pi Kernel (Raspberry Pi script only)
+- (DISABLED) Updates the Raspberry Pi Kernel if desired (Raspberry Pi script only)

+- Uninstalls unattended-upgrades since they can slow down imaging and cause issues with updates.

 - Updates/Upgrades the SBC